140 Best Alien Race Names: Species & Civilization Ideas for Sci-Fi Stories

 Spacefold

 Faster-than-light specialists who fold space-time to achieve instantaneous travel.
-Their fold-space technology makes galactic civilization possible.
+Their fold-space technology allows reliable travel between distant systems.

 Omnifab

 Universal manufacturers who can convert any matter into any other form.
-Their replicator technology eliminates scarcity and resource limitations.
+Their replicator technology reduces scarcity and resource limits.

 Mystical Entities

 Science or magic?
 The line blurs when you encounter these beings.
-Their names carry otherworldly qualities that make linguists nervous—sounds that shouldn't combine, syllables that seem to resonate in frequencies beyond hearing, designations that feel more like experiences than words.
+Their names carry otherworldly qualities that make linguists nervous: sounds that shouldn't combine, syllables that seem to resonate in frequencies beyond hearing, designations that feel more like experiences than words.
 Maybe they're exploiting physics so advanced it appears supernatural.
 Maybe they exist partially in dimensions we can't perceive.
 Or maybe they truly operate outside conventional physical laws.
-They show up at crucial moments in galactic history offering cryptic guidance that makes perfect sense in hindsight.
-They speak in riddles because the truth translated into comprehensible terms becomes meaningless—like explaining color to someone who's never had vision.
+They show up at rare moments in galactic history with cryptic guidance that makes sense only in hindsight.
+They speak in riddles because the truth, translated into comprehensible terms, becomes meaningless.
+It is like explaining color to someone who's never had vision.
 Whether they're Clarke's Third Law in action (sufficiently advanced technology indistinguishable from magic) or genuine supernatural entities remains hotly debated by xenobiologists.
 Either way, you don't refuse their help when they offer it.

 Voidcallers